galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 Each cells is shown in a row and in columns are the marker genes for each cluster.

 > ### {% icon question %} Questions
-> How are clusters close to each other in term of expression of the top 20 marker genes?
+> How are clusters close to each other in terms of expression of the top 20 marker genes?
 >
 > > ### {% icon solution %} Solution
 > >
 > > Clusters 0, 3, and 5 are similar in term of expression.
-It was expected as they are physically close on the neighborhood graph.
+This was expected as they are physically close on the neighborhood graph.
 > >
-> > Clusters 1 and 4 are together and then 2 and 6 together with then after 7.
+> > Clusters 1 and 4 are together and then 2 and 6 are together after 7.
 These observations are less expected given the neighborhood graph: 1 and 4 are physically close, but 2 is far from 7 and 6.
 > >
 > {: .solution}
 {: .question}